 - Make Two Passes: Your scalp isn’t the same as your face.
 Follicles are closer together and it requires a little more work to get a good smooth shave.
 On the upside, shaving against the grain isn’t quite the no-no that it is when shaving your face.
 I like to make one pass over my whole head, always with the grain; and then reapply soap and do a second, this time against the grain, working particularly on the crown to make sure all cowlicks are covered.

 - Don’t Forget Your Neck: It’s easy to forget, but nothing looks quite so bad as a cleanly shaved head with a distinct line of untrimmed neck hair creeping up.
-Make a quick pass and clean that mess up.
+Make a quick pass and clean that area up.

 - Transition Your Beard: If you are planning to rock the beard/shaved head combo, nothing screams, “I JUST SHAVED MY HEAD” so much as a hard stop where your beard meets your scalp.
 Use your clippers to gradually fade your beard out, starting at the bottom of your ears and fading to nothing by the top of them.
 Trust me.